cxcsds/ciao-dmg/CIAO_DMG/ciao-hack-README.txt

 2. The setup scripts are not the standard setup scripts you would get with either the "conda create" or the "ciao-install" installation options.

-   - The various flags are not available such as "-o" and "-q".
+The various flags are not available such as "-o" and "-q".

-3. To update any CIAO component requires users uninstall the existing ciao-4.18 installation and replacing it with the updated .dmg file.
+3. To update any CIAO component requires users uninstall the existing ciao-4.18 installation and replace it with the updated .dmg file.
-   To unintall CIAO simply drag the /Applications/ciao-4.18 folder to the Trash.
+   To uninstall CIAO simply drag the /Applications/ciao-4.18 folder to the Trash.